Understanding Vulnerable Customers

 The many, not the few . . .

 Almost every organisation will have customers who, at times, find it harder than usual to make informed decisions about the choices offered to them, due to their circumstances.
+This does not mean that they necessarily lack mental capacity, just that they have additional support needs.
 Challenging personal situations may be unexpected, short-term or long-lasting; either way, they may affect your customers' ability to interact with your business and will need to be considered so you can better support the customers' needs.

 For example, a vulnerable customer may need different information, support or interaction to help them make a decision or purchase.
 Adjustments may need to be made across all your communications channels: from phone calls to email and snail mail, to live chats, SMS and even face-to-face encounters.